TheRealGoodLivin/spPIIDirtyWordSearch/README.md

 SOFTWARE.

 # spPIISearch
-A PowerShell Script designed to use common word to search SharePoint Online within Document Libraries.
+A PowerShell Script designed to use common words to search SharePoint Online Document Libraries.

 ## How To Use
 Within the Script, find the Varible $sitePath = "" and place your site collection link in this location.
 Let the script run until its completed, and it will print a CVS file to the users desktop.